 The charcoal-colored waters are cold and deep.
 Not totally unlike the vacuum of outer space.
 But at least here, we know — for sure — that there are living things teeming beneath the surface.

-Our voyage is interrupted when the skipper, Josef Quitslund, saw something moving in the distance.
+Our voyage is interrupted when the skipper, Josef Quitslund, sees something moving in the distance.
 He slowed down and cut the engine, then tossed a contraption that looks something like a baby monitor into the water.

 The device — something called a hydrophone — is picking up humpback whale sounds.
 There’s definitely something going on down there.
 Then, almost out of nowhere, several adult humpbacks rushed to the surface, mouths agape, scooping up a school of herring.